HemantPundpal/Hemant-Pundpal---C-Projects/TLV/README.md

 tlv_app_data_api.h and tlv_api.h:
 - Application should either include tlv_app_data_api.h OR tlv_api.h interface [NOT BOTH].
 - It is possible to enable or disable the error assert (ERROR_ASSERT) during api use (by default the error assert is enabled).
-- It is possible to enable or disable to error assert with abort (ERROR_ASSERT_ABORT) during api use.
+- It is possible to enable or disable the error assert with abort (ERROR_ASSERT_ABORT) during api use.
 Error assert should be enabled for error assert with abort to work (by default error assert with abort is disabled).
 - It is possible to enable or disable the error checking (DISABLE_ERROR_CHECK) once code is stabilized (by default error checking is enabled).

 tlv_tag_numbers.h: